ima-eky/100-days-of-code-course/day-26/README.md

-# Nato Alphatets using list/dictionaries comprehension
+# Nato Alphabets (using list/dictionaries comprehension)
  A project that uses the NATO phonetic alphabets so that we can spell out various things (for example,on the telephone,whenever you need to give your name and you have to spell it out,)
  ##
  Other Library used